-- 1. Park the vehicle on a level surface and apply the parking brake. - 2.
-Start the engine and let it idle until it reaches operating temperature, then turn it off. - 3.
-Remove the oil filler cap (A) by turning it counterclockwise. - Place a large drain pan under the drain plug B). - Remove the drain plug ® with a wrench by turning it counterclockwise and completely drain the oil.
+- Park the vehicle on a level surface and apply the parking brake. - 2.
+Start the engine and let it idle until it reaches operating temperature.

+- Turn the engine off and wait more than 10 minutes. - Place a large drain pan under the drain plug (under the body). - Remove the oil filler cap (B) (inside the engine compartment) by turning it counterclockwise. - Remove the drain plug (A) with a wrench by turning it counterclockwise and completely drain the oil.

 If the oil filter is to be changed, remove and replace it at this time.
-See "Changing engine oil filter" in this section.
+See "Changing engine oil filter" later in this section.